Get started with product subscription app extensions

 devcommand, the CLI builds and serves your app.
 It also walks you through multiple configuration steps.
 If you've already run

 devfor this app, then some of these steps are skipped.
-In some cases, you might be required to manually kill an ngrok terminal that's already running.

 To learn about the processes that are executed when you run